urizennnn/hng_boilerplate_node_web_team_hawks/API_REFERENCE.md

 ## Versioning

 This API is versioned to ensure backward compatibility and easy maintenance.
-The current version is [version].
+The current version is 1.0.0.